-Terminal Learning Objectives (TLOs) are statements of the tasks that workers must be able to demonstrate after completing the training.
+Terminal Learning objectives (TLOs) are statements of the desired knowledge, skills, abilities and attitudes Tasks that workers must be able to demonstrate after completing the training.
 TLOs should be measurable and define exactly when, what and how well the trainee must be capable of performing on the job upon completion of the training.